 Dr. Tanya Pergola

 Tanya Pergola is the founder of Terrawatu and has served as the organization’s co-director since 2001.
 She is the author of Time is Cows: Timeless Wisdom of the Maasai which shares the mind-body-spirit medicine of the Maasai that was imparted to Dr. Tanya in exchange for implementing the sustainable development projects of Terrawatu.
 She has spoken about the work of Terrawatu at major conferences around the world including the Conference of the Parties to the Convention on Biological Diversity in Nairobi, Kenya and at the Information Technologies for Development Workshop at Oxford, University, UK.
 Under her leadership, Terrawatu has received grants and recognition from the United Nations Development Programme (UNDP), the United States Agency for International Development (USAID) and the World Bank.
-Tanya holds a PhD in Sociology from the University of Washington in Seattle and is a certified Vedic Master with Chopra Center University, founded by Deepak Chopra.
+Tanya holds a PhD in Sociology from the University of Washington in Seattle and is a certified Vedic Educator with the Chopra Center, founded by Deepak Chopra.

 Lekoko Ole Sululu